Official information policy

 1. Corrections will adhere to the statutory timeframes for responding to requests.

-2. In interpreting a request, Corrections will consider the intent of that request and give reasonable assistance to the requestor to help them make requests and ensure their needs are met. .
+2. In interpreting a request, Corrections will consider the intent of that request and the requester’s eligibility to make a request under section 12 of the OIA.
+We will give reasonable assistance to the requester to help them make requests and ensure their needs are met, including considering requests for urgency.

 Approach to proactive release

-• The publication of official information which Corrections believes to be of interest to the wider public - for example this could include corporate information such as strategic intentions and Briefings to Incoming Ministers; or
+• Publishing agency-produced information which Corrections believes to be of interest to the wider public.
+For example, Annual Reports, Statements of Intent, research material, statistics or Briefings to Incoming Ministers; or

-• The publication of information that Corrections has provided in response to a request under the OIA.
+• Publishing information that Corrections has previously released to an individual requester under the OIA.

 • The requirements of the Privacy Act 2020;